 - The Ultimate version of The Falcon uses firearms in addition to his wings.

 - Arsenal from Teen Titans used a pair of handguns and other weapons.
 He stopped using guns for a little while (but kept using things like crossbows) but returned to using them in The Outsiders.
-Then he became Red Arrow, and ditched pretty much every weapon he had other than his trusty bow and arrow.
+Then he became Red Arrow, and ditched every weapon he had other than his trusty bow and arrow.

-- Bishop of the X-Men, as a cop from future not unlike that of Judge Dredd, used guns when he first arrived, and an ongoing Character Development plotline for him was learning to tone it down and not use lethal force.
+- Bishop of the X-Men, as a cop from a future not unlike that of Judge Dredd, used guns when he first arrived, and an ongoing Character Development plotline for him was learning to tone it down and not use lethal force.
 He also had the power to shoot energy rays, but used guns frequently as his power depended on external sources of energy to redirect.
 One version of his guns actually channeled his own powers.

 - All versions of DC Comics' The Vigilante.